searls/rubbycop/manual/cops.md

 Lint cops check for ambiguities and possible errors in your code.

-RuboCop implements, in a portable way, all built-in MRI lint checks (`ruby -wc`) and adds a lot of extra lint checks of its own.
+RubbyCop implements, in a portable way, all built-in MRI lint checks (`ruby -wc`) and adds a lot of extra lint checks of its own.

 You can run only the Lint cops like this: